 Interaction Service

-Provide generalized interfaces necessary for presentation, communication, and interaction of PI and relevant information associated with PI;
+Provides generalized interfaces necessary for presentation, communication, and interaction of PI and relevant information associated with PI

-Encompasses functionality such as user interfaces, system-to-system information exchanges, and agents.
+Encompasses functionality such as user interfaces, system-to-system information exchanges, and agents

-Example:
+Interaction Service Example:

-Your home banking application uses a graphical user interface (GUI) to communicate with you, including presenting any relevant privacy notices, enabling access to PI disclosures, and providing customer with options to modify privacy preferences.
+The Utility uses a graphical user interface (GUI) to communicate with customers, including presenting privacy notices, associated with the EV Charging application, enabling access to PI disclosures, and providing them with options to modify privacy preferences.

-The banking application utilizes email alerts to notify customers when policies have changed and uses postal mail to confirm customer-requested changes.
+The Utility utilizes email alerts to notify customers when policies will be changed and uses postal mail to confirm customer-requested changes.

 Access Service

-Enable data-subjects, as required and/or allowed by permission, policy, or regulation, to review their PI held within a Domain and propose changes and/or corrections to it.
+Enables data-subjects, as required and/or allowed by permission, policy, or regulation, to review their PI held within a Domain and proposes changes, corrections and/or deletions to it

-Example:
+Access Service Example:

-A national credit bureau has implemented an online service enabling customers to request their credit score details and to report discrepancies in their credit histories.
+The Utility has implemented an online service enabling customers to view the Utility systems that collect and use their PI and to interactively manage their privacy preferences for those systems (such as EV Charging) that they have opted to use.
+For each system, customers are provided the option to view summaries of the PI collected by the Utility and to dispute and correct questionable information.

 Identify Services satisfying the privacy controls

-The Services defined in Section 4.1 encompass detailed Functions and Mechanisms needed to transform the privacy controls of section 3.3 into an operational system design for the use case.
-Since the detailed use case analysis focused on the data flows – incoming, internally generated, outgoing – between Systems (and Actors), the Service selections should be on the same granular basis.
+The Services defined in Section 4.1 encompass detailed Functions that are ultimately delivered via Mechanisms (e.g. code, applications, or specific business processes).
+Such Mechanisms transform the privacy controls of section 3.3 into an operational system.
+Since the detailed use case analysis focused on the data flows (Incoming, Internally-Generated, Outgoing) between Systems (and/or Actors), the Service selections should be on the same granular basis.

-Identify the Services necessary to support operation of identified privacy controls.
+Identify the Services and Functions necessary to support operation of identified privacy controls

-Perform this task for each data flow exchange of PI between systems.
+Perform this task for each data flow exchange of PI between systems and Domains.

-This detailed conversion into Service operations can then be synthesized into consolidated sets of Service actions per System involved in the Use Case.
+This detailed mapping of Privacy Controls with Services can then be synthesized into consolidated sets of Service and Functions per Domain, System or business environment as appropriate for the Use Case.

-On further iteration and refinement, the engaged Services can be further delineated by the appropriate Functions and Mechanisms for the relevant privacy controls.
+On further iteration and refinement, the identified Services and Functions can be further delineated by the appropriate Mechanisms.

-Examples:
+Task 17 Examples

-Based upon
+1- “Log EV location” Based upon

-Internally Generated PI (Current EV location logged by EV On-Board system), and
+Internally Generated PI (Current EV location logged by EV On-Board system)

-Outgoing PI (Current EV location transmitted to Utility Load Scheduler System),
+Outgoing PI (Current EV location transmitted to Utility Load Scheduler System)

 convert to operational Services as follows:

-“Log EV location”:

-Validation EV On-Board System checks that the reporting of a particular charging location has been opted-in by EV owner
+Usage EV On-Board System checks that the reporting of a particular charging location has been opted-in by EV owner per existing Agreement

+Interaction Communication of EV Location Information to Utility Metering System

-Enforcement If location has not been authorized by EV Owner for reporting and the location data has been transmitted, then notify the Owner and/or the Utility
+Enforcement Check that location data has been authorized by EV Owner for reporting and log the action. notify the Owner for each transaction.

-Interaction Communicate EV Location to EV On-Board System

-Usage EV On-Board System records EV Location in secure storage; EV location data is linked to agreements
+Usage EV location data is linked to agreements

-“Transmit EV Location to Utility Load Scheduler System (ULSS)”:
+2 - “Transmit EV Location to Utility Load Scheduler System”

 Interaction Communication established between EV Location and ULSS

-Security Authenticate the ULSS site; secure the transmission
+Security Authenticate the ULSS site; authorize the communication; encrypt the transmission

-Certification ULSS checks the credentials of the EV On-Board System
+Certification ULSS checks the software version of the EV On-Board System to ensure its most recent firmware update maintains compliance with negotiated information storage privacy controls

-Validation Validate the EV Location against accepted locations
+Validation Check the location code and Validate the EV Location against customer- accepted locations

-Usage ULSS records the EV Location, together with agreements

-Define the Technical Functionality and Business Processes Supporting the Selected Services
+Define the Technical and Procedural Mechanisms Supporting the Selected Services and Functions

-Each Service is composed of a set of operational Functions, reflected in defined business processes and technical solutions.
+Each Service is composed of a set of Functions, which are delivered operationally by manual and technical Mechanisms

-The Functions step is critical because it necessitates either designating the particular business process or technical mechanism being implemented to support the Services required in the use case or the absence of such a business process or technical mechanism.
+The Mechanism step is critical because it requires the identification of specific procedures, applications, technical and vendor solutions, code and other concrete tools that will actually make possible the delivery of required Privacy Controls.

-Identify Functions Satisfying the Selected Services
+Identify Mechanisms Satisfying the Selected Services and Functions